-Creating from her ranch in Northern New Mexico and the San Diego backcountry, artist Stacy Nixon explores the magical undercurrent of life and the mystery of the subconscious through her painting and sculptural practice.
+Creating from her ranch in Northern New Mexico, artist Stacy Nixon explores the magical undercurrent of life and the mystery of the subconscious through her painting and sculptural practice.

 “I am not interested in visual reality, I am interested in the way our internal stories shape our lives.”